Home

 Investing in New Zealand is often seen as a streamlined process to secure Residence, however with strict adherence to anti-money laundering rules and some fairly complex criteria in terms of investment types and timeframes, these Visas require significant thought and planning to secure.

-There are also various transfer timeframes involved which require applicants to move their nominated funds to NZ within a set period of time (six months with a possible further six month extension) and then separate timeframes for when the funds need to be placed in to acceptable investments - overall there is a four year period for investing and maintaining that investment.
+There are also various transfer timeframes involved which require applicants to move their nominated funds to NZ within a set period of time (six months with a possible further six month extension).
+This policy will be released on 01 April 2025, with additional details to follow.

 Applicants under this category will be given priority and well documented and prepared applications are likely to be processed within a matter of a few months or less.